mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 levels higher than the planetary average.
 The government may also have access to higher-technology items.

-A planet’s technology may be one or more levels higher or lower in a particular fi eld, such as Medicine, Communications, Weaponry, Ship Construction, Power Generation, Computers and so forth.
+A planet's technology may be one or more levels higher or lower in a particular fi eld, such as Medicine, Communications, Weaponry, Ship Construction, Power Generation, Computers and so forth.